Scroll To Top

 Netflix; lev radin/shutterstock

-Many pundits are saying last night’s debate was ‘normal’ but what was so normal about not defending democracy, writes John Casey.
+Many pundits are saying last night’s debate was "normal." but what was so normal about not defending democracy? writes John Casey.

-That’s what happened to Republican Vice Presidential candidate Ohio Sen. JD Vance last night.
-He showed up at the debate, cloaked in an over-the-top costume of normal, uttered falsehoods like a calm charlatan, all while displaying a compassionate character reminiscent of the proverbial a wolf in sheep’s clothing.
+Vance is a far-right politician.
+He showed up at the debate cloaked in an over-the-top costume of normal, uttered falsehoods like a calm charlatan, all while displaying a compassionate character reminiscent of the proverbial a wolf in sheep’s clothing.

-And when it came time to defend democracy, to say that former President Donald Trump lost the 2020 election, and condemn the insurrection of January 6, Vance revealed who he really is - America’s next insurrectionist.
+And when it came time to defend democracy, to say that former President Donald Trump lost the 2020 election, and to condemn the insurrection of January 6, 2021, Vance revealed who he really is — America’s next insurrectionist.
 That’s when it all came apart, and his fake mustache fell off.

-Then, Vance pushed beyond outrageous, spouting that the real threat to democracy is — are you ready for this — when you’re censored on Facebook.
+Then Vance pushed beyond outrageous, spouting that the real threat to democracy is — are you ready for this — when you’re censored on Facebook.

 Vance’s Abernathy said he never called for a national ban on abortion — it was on the home page of his 2022 Senate election website.
 He said bad door locks at schools, not guns, were the cause of school shootings.
 He said — and this sounded more like a Jimmy Kimmell punch line — that Donald Trump fixed Obamacare.

-But when confronted about the 2020 election Vance blathered that he was focused on the future, and in the next breath, cried about Facebook’s censorship during the 2020 pandemic, and then Russian interference in the 2016 election.
+But when confronted about the 2020 election, Vance blathered that he was focused on the future, and in the next breath, cried about Facebook’s censorship during the 2020 pandemic and then Russian interference in the 2016 election.

-Wildly, Vance tried to blame Democrats on both counts, as if Hillary Clinton was helping Russia help Donald Trump, and that Joe Biden made the rules for Facebook.
+Wildly, Vance tried to blame Democrats on both counts, as if Hillary Clinton was helping Russia help Donald Trump and that Joe Biden made the rules for Facebook.
 If Vance was so keyed in on the future, he would have talked about preserving democracy for our kids and grandchildren.

-Did you ever think, in your lifetime, that a vice presidential debate would be lost, not because one of the candidates wasn’t Jack Kennedy, or Joe O’Biden, or even a “knucklehead,” but because they were an authoritarian?
+Did you ever think, in your lifetime, that a vice-presidential debate would be lost, not because one of the candidates wasn’t Jack Kennedy or Joe O’Biden or even a “knucklehead,” but because they were an authoritarian?
 So many pundits are saying that last night’s debate was “normal.”
 But what was so normal about Vance's shunning democracy?
 It was disgraceful.

-Say what you want about VP candidates of the past, the “pretty” Sen. John Edwards, the “dopey” Gov. Sarah Palin, the “potato-head” Dan Quayle, and the “Who am I?” running mate of Ross Perot, Admiral James Stockdale, but they all fervently believed in upholding our strong, yet delicate, democracy.
+Say what you want about VP candidates of the past, the “pretty” Sen. John Edwards, the “dopey” Gov. Sarah Palin, the “potato-head” Dan Quayle, and the “Who am I?” running mate of Ross Perot, Admiral James Stockdale, but they all fervently believed in upholding our strong yet delicate democracy.

-Trump and Vance’s refusal to acknowledge Trump’s 2020 election loss and their reluctance to commit to accepting the results of the 2024 election pose a direct threat to the core of American democracy, because, at its very heart, election results reflect the will of the people, and not the warped whims of budding autocratic leaders.
+Trump and Vance’s refusal to acknowledge Trump’s 2020 election loss and their reluctance to commit to accepting the results of the 2024 election pose a direct threat to the core of American democracy, because, at its very heart, election results reflect the will of the people and not the warped whims of budding autocratic leaders.

 When Trump and Vance refuse to accept these outcomes, they undermine public trust in the electoral process, stoking division and encouraging baseless claims of fraud.
-This erosion of trust destabilizes the system and encourages political violence, as witnessed during the January 6th Capitol insurrection.
+This erosion of trust destabilizes the system and encourages political violence, as witnessed during the January 6 Capitol insurrection.
 And if their charade of phony elections continues, there’s a good chance that we’ll see more political violence after this year’s election if Vice President Kamala Harris and Gov. Tim Walz win.

 By perpetuating the "Big Lie" and refusing to commit to accepting future election results, Trump and Vance signal to their supporters that elections only matter if they win.
 For democracy to thrive, leaders must respect and honor election outcomes, even when they lose.
 Even.
 When.
 They.
 Lose.

 Anything less endangers the very foundation of the republic, opening the door to chaos and conflict rather than peaceful and legitimate governance.
-And if you think about it, Trump and Vance are not only chaotic, but the very definition of unpeaceful and illegitimate.
+And if you think about it, Trump and Vance are not only chaotic but the very definition of unpeaceful and illegitimate.

 Trump and Vance are also sociopaths, and last night Vance proved he is one of the highest order.
 His refusal to stand by the truth revealed his real character, stripping away any pretense of integrity like the emperor’s new clothes, exposing him as someone more committed to political expediency than upholding democratic principles.